 I used the lessons of this research to help develop a prototype of a tool that detects gender bias in political reporting under Maneesh Agrawala, Krishna Bharat, and R.B.
 Brenner.
 The resulting paper was accepted for publication at The 2020 Computation + Journalism Symposium.

 I continued my research with the Sustainability and Artificial Intelligence Lab under Marshall Burke, Stefano Ermon and David Lobell.
 My group’s project involved building novel methods to aid resource allocation in developing regions by using computer vision on crowdsourced images to predict wealth and health assets.
-The resulting paper is currently under conference review.
+The resulting paper got accepted to AAAI ’21.

-Professionally, I most recently worked as a Machine Learning Engineer Intern at PayPal.
-There, I created machine learning algorithms that improved issue detection and helped PayPal’s Site Reliability Engineering team troubleshoot customer issues in a faster and more reliable manner.
+Professionally, I am currently a Machine Learning Engineer at PayPal, having previously been a Machine Learning Engineer Intern.
+There, I created machine learning algorithms that improved resource scaling efficiency using time series forecasting, bolstered issue detection, and helped PayPal’s Site Reliability Engineering team troubleshoot customer issues in a more reliable manner.
 I also worked across departments to convene a company-wide machine learning society in order to facilitate development and sharing of ML tools and best practices.
-In the end, I received a management impact award for all my work.

 In my free time, I love playing guitar, listening to music, reading FiveThirtyEight, keeping up with Stade Rennais FC, and using Oxford commas.